-3.3 Distinction between fully-resolved and hybrid model
+3.3 | Distinction between fully resolved and hybrid model

 As previously stated, we envision that our hybrid model could be applied in cases where the full structure of the vascular network is unknown such that only the topology of the larger vessels can be acquired via noninvasive imaging.
 However, in our data sets we actually have the full structure available.
-In line with the main goals of this paper, namely, to validate the hybrid approach, to quantify the error with respect to the fullyresolved case and to determine its optimal parameters for perfusion through solid tumors, we artificially create the hybrid model from the fully-resolved one.
-In the hybrid approaches of Shipley et al. (2019) and Vidotto et al. (2019) this was realized by a radius-based criterion.
+In line with the main goals of this paper, namely, to validate the hybrid approach, to quantify the error with respect to the fully resolved case and to determine its optimal parameters for perfusion through solid tumors, we artificially create the hybrid model from the fully resolved one.
+In the hybrid approaches of References 21 and 25, this was realized by a radius-based criterion.
 Their employed data sets had a clear hierarchy typical for the microcirculation with larger arterioles branching into smaller capillaries which in turn connect and form larger venules.
-Thus, it was possible to exploit the hierarchical structure of the vasculature by keeping only the larger vessels in the set $I{\rm L}$ .
+Thus, it was possible to exploit the hierarchical structure of the vasculature by keeping only the larger vessels in the set $I_L$ .